Regular procedure

 In the Regional Centre of Galaţi, legal representation through the state legal aid scheme is ensured, in general, by lawyers who have participated in seminars and conferences organised by NGOs and also new lawyers.
 The lawyers with more expertise in the field are involved, but the new ones are not.
 They contact the NGO representatives (CNRR) to discuss the case with the asylum seekers and to obtain all the documents from their file, but just in a few cases.
 The rest of the attorneys paid by the state legal aid do not show an interest in asylum cases and they only meet with their clients at the court hearing.
 The onward appeal is filed by legal counsellors from CNRR, when the asylum seeker was represented by a lawyer paid through the state legal aid scheme.

-In Timișoara, the director of the Regional Centre of Timişoara believed that lawyers paid through the state legal aid scheme did not prepare for the hearing; but were present because they had to be.
+In Timișoara, the director of the Regional Centre of Timișoara believed that lawyers paid through the state legal aid scheme did not prepare for the hearing; but were present because they had to be.

 In Rădăuţi, the lawyers paid through the state legal aid scheme are not knowledgeable about asylum law.
 According to the legal counsellor the attorneys paid through the state legal aid scheme do not contact, discuss the case with the asylum seekers or even read the file.
 It was also reported that attorneys paid through state legal aid do not make any oral arguments during the court hearing, discuss with their clients or lodge onward appeals.
 This was still the case in 2022.

-CNRR reported that in 2022 as in 2021[108], there were cases in which asylum seekers stated that the legal assistance provided by ex officio lawyers was superficial.
-Asylum seekers claimed that lawyers had not discussed their case with them, or had not shown willingness to know thoroughly his/her situation.
-Also, in some cases, the ex officio lawyers did not take the necessary steps to lodge the onward appeal against the negative decision of the first instance court.[109]
+CNRR reported that in 2022 as in 2021[142], there were cases in which asylum seekers stated that the legal assistance provided by ex officio lawyers was superficial.
+Asylum seekers claimed that lawyers had not discussed their case with them, or had not shown willingness to know thoroughly their situation.
+Also, in some cases, the ex officio lawyers did not take the necessary steps to lodge the onward appeal against the negative decision of the first instance court.[143]

 Two different lawyers in Bucharest mentioned that one of the most important aspects that should be considered and addressed by institutions and organisations working with asylum seekers is to ensure continuity of legal assistance through the entire asylum procedure.
 One of the attorneys stated that there are asylum seekers leaving the Regional Centre and moving into the city who often lose contact with the NGOs that helped them previously.
 This situation may hinder their asylum procedure since they have no knowledge of the law and, if an attorney paid from the legal aid scheme assists them, there is no certainty that they will file an onward appeal.